Home » Geography » Resources Types

 2. National Resources

-National resources are all resources that are under the control of the state or union government.
-Because the government has the authority to acquire private property for the public good, all resources within political boundaries are considered national resources.
-Railways and forests are two examples.
+National resources are resources controlled by the state or government.
+Since the government can take private property for the public good, all resources within a country’s borders are considered national resources.
+Examples include railways and forests.

 3. International Resources

 There are international institutions that regulate some resources.
 These resources are called international resources.
-For example, oceanic resources beyond 200 nautical miles of the Exclusive Economic Zone belong to the open ocean.
-No individual country can utilize these resources without the permission of an international institution.
+For example, ocean resources beyond 200 nautical miles from a country’s Exclusive Economic Zone belong to the open ocean.
+No single country can use these resources without permission from an international organization.

 Read about: Coral Reef